 – John O’Donohue (1956-2Q08) Irish poet, author, priest, and philosopher From Anam Cara: A Book of Celtic Wisdom

 Common sense informs most of you that Divorce hurts children of younger years for obvious reasons.
+As a family law lawyer in Toronto I have seen this frequently, but the challenges also extend to the adult children of divorce.
 Formerly, it was thought that breaking up a bad marriage was much better for children than waiting until they grew up, at least until they moved out.
 Long term studies, such as Judith Wallerstein’s “Legacy of Divorce” have proven that in the absence of violent/ abusive situations, this myth may be very problematic.
 Quite the opposite is true.
 Children of divorced parents have been shown to be at far greater risk of divorce themselves, criminal behaviour, substance abuse and other problems than those kids whose parents with troubled relationships who either stayed together or deferred separation until the children had move out permanently.

 However, far fewer studies have been published on the effect of divorce on adult children.
 Children who have moved out or have “grown-up” often suffer in silence when their parents separate.
 Although no longer living at home, many parents of such adult children forget the boundaries they taught their kids by putting them “in the middle” of disputes arising from the separation or by using their children as shoulders on which to cry.
 Such behaviour often shatters an adult child’s own sense of stability and identity with which he or she has identified all his/her life.
 That stability is based on the marriage that nurtured their very being and much of who they have become.
 By attempting to force such an adult child to take sides, offspring can develop an enormous degree of stress, leading to emotional problems and occasionally, stress in their own marriages.
 Sometimes such stress can be a factor leading to divorce with their own spouses.
 Moreover, in cases where an adult child has already been alienated when young by one parent against the other, such conduct by parents can further intensify such feelings of alienation.